Psychology 150 - Introduction to Psychology » Fall 2021 » Week 5 Step 5 Recall Noba Module 5

 Why would it be accurate to say that neural communication is an ‘electrochemical process’?

-because motor neurons send messages electrically, while sensory neurons send messages chemically
+C. because sensory neurons send messages electrically, while motor neurons send messages chemically

-because sensory neurons send messages electrically, while motor neurons send messages chemically
+D. because motor neurons send messages electrically, while sensory neurons send messages chemically

 Question #3